 To be honest, when I think of John Wayne, I think of hearty “manly” meals that don’t usually involve Mexican food, but the casserole looked really good.
 Still, I decided to give the recipe a go, creating my own simpler version—a gfe version made with simple pantry ingredients.
 So I skipped the canned Ranch style beans and opted for plain pinto beans.
 I omitted the cream of chicken soup.
 (Although Pacific Foods makes gluten-free cream of chicken soup and there are lots of homemade gluten-free versions of “cream of” soups, again, I wanted to keep things simple and use what I already had in my pantry.)
 I omitted the packaged taco seasoning mix (although there are plenty of gluten-free options, like this one), but I decided that I would salsa as my liquid, binder, and main flavoring in the recipe instead of as an optional ingredient and, therefore, I knew the taco seasoning would not be needed.
-(By the way, when I do need taco seasoning, I rely on a simple “make-as-needed” combination of chili powder, cumin, and garlic that I got from this cookbook years ago.)
+(By the way, when I do need taco seasoning, I rely on this Four-Ingredient On-the-Spot Taco Seasoning.)
 I knew the salsa would do the job I wanted, because my Enchilada Casserole includes salsa for the very same reason and it’s delicious.